-I learned this macher chop recipe from my mom, even I acquire her idea, how to make it with the leftover fish.
-As you know, in our bengali household, fish is always a must in our regular meal, so our freezer was mostly stuffed with it.
+I learned this recipe from my mom, even I acquire her idea, how to make macher chop with the leftover fish.
+As you know, in our Bengali household, fish is always a must in our regular meal, so our freezer was mostly stuffed with it.
 Especially, when my dad bought a big rui(rohu) or katla fish and we got bored to have the fish throughout the week, but still, raw fish was left in the refrigerator.
-My mom didn’t think twice to finish those fish by making these chop.
+My mom didn’t think twice to finish those fish by making this chop.

 Even, you may prepare these fish croquettes in bulk and store them in the freezer(the coolest cabinet of the refrigerator) for 3-4 days.
 To welcome your guests, pleasing your family, or partying with friends at home, it is a very good option.
 Just fry it before serving.
 But must keep the croquettes out of the freezer at least before 15 mins of frying.
 Then fry it in low to medium heat to get the best result as it’s still chilled from inside.